helderpinto/AzureOptimizationEngine/README.md

 ### Widening the scope of AOE recommendations - more subscriptions or more workspaces

-By default, the Azure Automation Run As Account is created with Reader role only over the respective subscription.
+By default, the Azure Automation Managed Identity is assigned the Reader role only over the respective subscription.
 However, you can widen the scope of its recommendations just by granting the same Reader role to other subscriptions or, even simpler, to a top-level Management Group.

 In the context of augmented VM right-size recommendations, you may have your VMs reporting to multiple workspaces.
 If you need to include other workspaces - besides the main one AOE is using - in the recommendations scope, you just have to add their workspace IDs to the `AzureOptimization_RightSizeAdditionalPerfWorkspaces` variable (see more details in [Configuring Log Analytics workspaces](./docs/configuring-workspaces.md)).